DG-Community/welcome/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]

 [NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
 It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]